metio/terraform-provider-k8s/docs/data-sources/longhorn_io_volume_attachment_v1beta2_manifest.md

 Optional:

-- `generation` (Number) A sequence number representing a specific generation of the desired state.Populated by the system.
+- `generation` (Number) A sequence number representing a specific generation of the desired state.
+Populated by the system.
 Read-only.
 - `id` (String) The unique ID of this attachment.
 Used to differentiate different attachments of the same volume.
 - `node_id` (String) The node that this attachment is requesting
 - `parameters` (Map of String) Optional additional parameter for this attachment